-Launch your career in movement science with a degree in Biomechanics from Marshall University.
+Launch your STEM career in movement science with a degree in Biomechanics from Marshall University.
 We offer both Bachelor’s and Master’s degrees in Biomechanics, with ample research opportunities in both programs.
 Our small class sizes, dedicated faculty, and cutting-edge research labs provide opportunities for students looking to pursue careers in sports performance, medicine, physical therapy, and more.

 What is Biomechanics?